 Sacramentals

 Sacramentals prepare us to receive God’s grace and to cooperate with it.
 It is important to know the difference between sacramentals and sacraments.
 While they are similar in name, sacraments and sacramentals have a unique and distinct role in the life of the Catholic Church.
-Sacramentals always include a prayer, usually a sign or action such as laying on of hands or counting beads or making the sign of the cross or sprinkling with another sacramental, holy water or preparing the body, casket and grave with incense.
+Sacramentals always include a prayer, usually a sign or action such as laying on of hands or counting beads or making the sign of the Cross or sprinkling with another sacramental, holy water or preparing the body, casket and grave with incense.
 Again, sacramentals prepare us as we hope to next receive God’s grace.
 Sacramentals help us to call on God’s blessing.
 They help us to be a blessing in the service of the Lord.

 Sacramentals should not be thought of as contracts, investments, or good luck charms.
 To wear the scapular does not give us free reign to commit mortal sin and still be assured of heaven.
 The power of sacramentals, then, depends greatly on the devotion of both the priest who gives the blessing and the person who is receiving the sacramental.
 They depend on the prayers of the church, the prayers of the blessings that are imposed on them, and the merits of Jesus Christ, the Blessed Mother, and the Saints.
 Of themselves they do not save souls, but they are the means for securing heavenly help for those who use them properly.